Hemant Patil

-Hemant Sriram Patil (born 16 December 1970) is a politician in Shinde's Shiv Sena from the Nanded district in Marathwada.
+Hemant Sriram Patil (born 16 December 1970) is a politician in Shinde's Shiv Sena from Nanded district in Marathwada.
 He was a member of the 17th Lok Sabha from Hingoli constituency and lost his re-election in 2024 from the Yavatmal–Washim constituency.

-Hemant Patil offered his resignation but not resigned from his post as a parliamentarian in support of the Maratha community’s demand of reservation on 29 October 2023.
+Hemant Patil offered his resignation but did not resign from his post as a parliamentarian in support of the Maratha community’s demand of reservation on 29 October 2023.